-Dr. Friedrich is an Associate Professor in the Plastic Surgery Division at the University of Washington.
-He is an adjunct Associate Professor of in the…
+Dr. Friedrich is an associate professor in the Plastic Surgery Division at the University of Washington.
+He is an associate professor in the Department of…

 Read Full Bio

 I truly believe that the relationship between patient and surgeon is one in which we are equal participants.
 I always try to present all of the viable options to patients and help them decide which is best, rather than telling them which treatment option I will perform.
 I take this approach not just at the initial consultation, but throughout the treatment course.

 Many problems that I treat require significant rehabilitation after treatment.
 While this certainly involves a commitment on the patient's part, I will be my patient's steadfast partner throughout the entirety of the treatment course, no matter the duration.

 My favorite activity is spending time with my wife and kids.
 I also enjoy mountain biking, reading nonfiction, photography and cooking with a smoker.